koalabears/koala-shoes/README.md

 koala-shoes keeps you up to date with the repo issues that you've raised on other projects.
 Remembering all of the issues you have raised can be difficult and so koala-shoes enables you to continue to give feedback on every project you have engaged with which in turn will help to further develop that project :+1:

 ![img](https://cloud.githubusercontent.com/assets/11833296/10790056/0a31f1c2-7d79-11e5-8c4b-35aa1d9fb3ce.jpg)

+## How?

+Koalabears will be using the following technologies:
+- NodeJS
+- Redis to store issues data
+- sockets to display any issue updates
+- Github API
+- OAuth2 to authenticate the Github user

+The project will be deployed to Heroku